 It is the purpose of the Animal Control Division to insure a safe coexistence between animals and people and to:

--Humanely provide for the animals that come into our care at the shelter
+-Humanely provide for the animals that come into our care at the animal shelter and after they leave.

 In addition, the ACO’S attend training in Equine care and Body scoring, cruelty investigation, animal fighting (dogs and chickens), Wildlife care, and training in exotic animals.
 Disaster management and control are also high on the list for education.

-The ACO’S are responsible for the day to day complaints of dogs running loose, Rabies vaccination and County dog license compliance, as well as barking dogs and all other State laws and County ordinances applying to Domestic and Agriculture animals.
+The ACO’S are responsible for the day to day complaints of dogs running loose, rabies vaccination and county dog license compliance, sick or injured animals, barking dog ordinance violations, animals locked in vehicles, welfare checks on the care and housing of animals, cruelty speculations, animal attacks/bites, and all other State laws and County ordinances applying to domestic and agriculture animals.
+Our animal control officers go above and beyond for the citizens and animals in our community.